Student Guide

 Upon your arrival in Finland, you need let the authorities know of your stay and register your right of residence.
 Please check the process that applies to you depending on your home country.

-Your personal information is usually automatically recorded in Finland's Population Information System when you are granted the residence permit, and you will also be issued a Finnish personal identity code.
+Your personal information is in most cases automatically recorded in Finland's Population Information System when you are granted the residence permit.
+You are usually also issued a Finnish personal identity code at the same time.
 Please see more information on residence permit applications here.

 Upon arrival in Finland, you must apply to register your EU citizen right of residence if your stay lasts longer than three months.
 The application for the registration must be submitted within three months from the day of your arrival.

 The application can be submitted online, but the registration process requires a personal visit to the Finnish Immigration Service’s (Migri) service point.
-It is advisable to book an appointment for registration beforehand (already during summer), as waiting times can be long and in September there may not be time slots available anymore.
+It is advisable to book an appointment for registration beforehand (already during summer, if possible).
+The waiting times can be long and in September there may not be time slots available anymore.

 When your right of residence is registered, your personal information will be recorded in the Population Information System and you will receive a Finnish personal identity code.